How much does it cost to start a business in the UK?

 • Registering your business: As mentioned above, this is a one time fee that you will pay after you choose your company formation type.

-Top Tip: You can get a free business bank account when you register your business with Tide, plus we’ll pay the incorporation fees on your behalf.
-Register your business for free today 👍
+Top Tip: You can get a free business bank account when you register your business with Tide, plus you’ll only pay £14.99 instead of £50!
+We’ll pay the rest on your behalf.
+Register your business today 👍

 What are startup assets?